Buyer Guide – Adjustable Dumbbell Set

 The convenience of training at home was starting to become more attractive to men and women with busy lives who were short on time.
 With limited space and small budgets, a set of adjustable dumbbells proved to be the most popular choice.

 Owning a set of adjustable dumbbells allows you the freedom to work out when you want and where you want.
-Easily accessed and stored the adjustable dumbbell was here and it was here to stay.
+Easily accessed and stored, the adjustable dumbbell was here, and it was here to stay.

 The old school sets still prove to be a popular choice today, they are cheap, durable and their versatility outshines some of the newer sets, why?
-Because one of the major flaws of the newer sets is the lack of an option to add extra weight to the weight range later on when your strength increases.
+Because one of the major flaws of the more modern sets is the lack of an option to add extra weight to the weight range later on when your strength increases.

 Adjustable dumbbells have come a long way since the days of spin-locks and manually loaded plates.
-You now have an assortment of adjustable dumbbells on offer, with adjustable systems built for speed like the Dial A Weight of the Bowflex, and the Twist-Locks of the Corefitness and Stairmaster sets.
+You now have an assortment of adjustable dumbbells on offer, with adjustable systems built for speed like the Dial A Weight of the Bowflex and the Twist-Locks of the Corefitness and Stairmaster sets.